ibexEclaireur/disciple-tools/README.md

 ### Step 6
 - At the top of the "Add New" themes screen, select the "Upload Theme" button at the top of the page.
-- Use the file upload tool, to upload the theme .zip file you saved in Step #1.
+- Use the file upload tool to upload the theme .zip file you saved in Step #1.

 ### Step 7
-- When you active the theme, wordpress will prompt you to install 3 pluggins:  for WP-API and Disciple Tools - Demo.
+- When you active the theme, WordPress will prompt you to install 3 pluggins:
-- Psalm 119 and JWT Authentication are required, install them.
+- "Psalm 119" and "JWT Authentication for WP-API" are required, install them.
-- Disciple Tools - Demo allows you to add/remove sample data to your database so that you can explore the disciple-tools website more effectively.
+- "Disciple Tools - Demo" allows you to add/remove sample data to your database so that you can explore the disciple-tools CRM more effectively.
 Installing it is recommended but not required.

 Done!
-You can visit the website by clicking on the home button at the top of the navigation bar.
+You can visit the CRM by clicking on the home button at the top of the navigation bar.

 You now have a complete disciple-making CRM for your movement.
 Blessings!